FabCre/React-Node-Chatroom/README.md

 * You can send a message to all connected browsers.

-* Tou can change your name.
+* You can change your name.

 Here is the application, launched in two different tabs put side by side: